It is inescapable that the people of

 Milton was with Dad the co-owner of a genuwine Met Opera Viking helmet (seen here with my uncle mugging in it).

-Dr Harold and Rosalie and their sons, Andy (my age) and Robert
+Dr Harold and Rosalie and their sons, Andy (one year older) and Robert

-(younger) and daughter Jean whom I never knew her well.
-Jews in
+(one younger) and daughter Jean (much younger, whom I never knew

 quieter, much more in the background.
 Harold was one of the